SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

-TODAY:
+BEFORE REHEARSALS:
+* Increase power on other 3 beacons.
-* Create new Rhino model with only stuff that we need for the event:
+* Create new Rhino model with only stuff that we need for the event.
-  * Add stuff from intentservice.
-  * Don't forget two paths for scavenger hunt.
-  * Make chat harder to trigger -- e.g. "Let's have a chat".
+* Re-run TTS caching.
 * Make plantasia tune.
-* Update lab script from Thom's changes. (* Need a bunch of new strings if we're going to do the call/response in lab just from wake words)
-# Split scavenger hunt into the two paths.
-* Create mother pea activity.
-* MUST ENSURE ALL TTS STUFF IS CACHED ON ALL PEAS!!!!
-* Set two peas to the another voice
-* Test shutting down with command
 * Clean up mic ports on #3.

-TOMORROW:
+Check others.
+* Verify we got cache hits for everything scavenger hunty and cratery.
+* Do a full run-through.

+AFTER REHEARSALS:
+* Ask Sean for some shade over the crater.
 * Conversation first part of audio is being cut off, looks like amp is disabled initially for a moment.
 Started happening after the attempted pitch refactor.
 * Upgrade Tom's pea (software instructions at bottom).
 * Make conversation voice sound childish.
 Maybe just do call/response from wakword+intent only.